trafiklab/trafiklab.se/content/docs/using-trafiklab/using-trafiklab.md

 * **Project Owner**: User has same allowance as Read/Write user with added permission to delete a project and handle project members

 ## API keys
+In order to access the APIs at Trafiklab you need an API key.
+If you want to read more about the different APIs and datasets that are provided, check out the [**APIs**](/api/) page.

 ### Creating API keys